 The crowning event in Idaho for National Forensic Science Week is an evening presentation for the community to emphasize the importance of forensic science in Idaho.
-This year we will focus on the use of the COmbined DNA Index System (CODIS) of the National DNA Index System to solve crimes in Idaho.
-Due to COVID-19, this year the presentation will be a hybrid of in-person and online.
-Join us for an interesting case study and learn about how Idaho is using CODIS to identify perpetrators of crime.
+This year we will focus on forensic firearms examination and forensic pathology.
+The presentation will be a hybrid of in-person and online.
+Join us for interesting case studies and education about forensic science Tuesday, September 19th, 2023 at 7:00 PM.